 They take between one and four years to complete and cover 1,200 job roles, in a range of industries, from engineering to financial advice, veterinary nursing to accountancy.

-Read more about the different types of Apprenticeships and job roles available on the Apprenticeships website.
+Read more about the different types of apprenticeships and job roles available in the apprenticeships section of the GOV.UK website.

 Want to know more?

 Employers really value apprenticeships.
 They know if you’ve got one that you’ll have the skills they need, and as a result your career could progress rapidly.

 You’ll feel the rewards in your pocket too.
 People with an Advanced Level Apprenticeship earn on average over £100,000 more over the course of their career, than those without.

 From then on, your next move is up to you.
 You can collect UCAS points, study for Technical Certificates, go on to higher education at college or university, or work towards promotion.

 Depending on your current skills and qualifications, there are three levels of apprenticeship you can apply for:

 - Higher apprenticeship (level 4 or above)